 Students considering withdrawal are advised to first meet with the Dean of Student Affairs to discuss reasons for withdrawal.
-The student seeking withdrawal or separation for ICO will go through a separation interview with either the Dean of Student Affairs or the Assistant Dean for Student Success.
+The student seeking withdrawal or separation for ICO will go through a separation interview with the Dean of Student Affairs or the Assistant Dean for Student Success.
 Through this interview the student will be made aware of all financial and other obligations.
 The Registrar's Office will be notified upon completion of the separation interview.
-No diploma, certification of academic standing or transcript of credits will be released while a student has unmet obligations to the College.
+No diploma, certification of academic standing or transcript of credits will be released while a student has unmet obligations to the College, unless the withdrawal is due to a hardship appeal.
 Refunds of tuition fees and room charges are based on published College policy and practice.
-A copy of the Illinois College of Optometry Financial Regulations may be obtained from the Business Office or Student Financial Aid.

 Students are entitled to a refund based on the "most fair and equitable" refund policy as defined by the Higher Education Amendments of 1992.
 Refunds for all students will be provided based upon the policy generating the greatest of either the institutional, federal or pro-rata credit amount.
-The charges will be based upon the percentage of the enrollment period completed.
-Sample refunds are available in the Financial Aid Office upon request.
+The charges will be based upon the federal return of Title IV funds calculation that looks at the percentage of the enrollment period completed through the 60% point of the term.
 Credit Balance Refunds - Refund checks are issued to students when excess funds exist on their accounts after crediting Title IV funds.
 Refunds will be issued as soon as possible but no later than fourteen (14) days after: (1) the date of the first day of class, (2) the date the credit balance occurs, or (3) the date the student rescinds authorization to hold a credit balance.

 Payment of Prior Year Charges - In general, ICO does not apply current aid funds to prior year balances.
-A student may request in writing to use current year credits to cover prior year charges that are less than \$100.00.
+A student may request in writing to use the current year credits to cover prior year charges that are less than \$100.00.